 Because of their enormous weight and size, commercial truck accidents can potentially be much more destructive than average car accidents when they are involved in accidents.
 According to data from the Nevada Department of Transportation (NDOT), “truckers are the third-largest motorist group using Nevada’s highways, after commuters and tourists.”
 Commercial vehicles can weigh up to 80,000 pounds, meaning that even a low-speed accident may result in devastating consequences.

 If you or someone you know has been seriously impacted by a commercial truck accident, you deserve compensation to help you recover and get your life back.
-Contact The Bourassa Law Group today at (303) 331-6186 to schedule a free consultation about your truck accident.
+Contact The Bourassa Law Group today at (702) 851-2180 to schedule a free consultation with our truck accident attorney in NV.

 How Can The Bourassa Law Group Help You?

 If you or someone you love has been involved in a truck accident, you are probably going through an extremely frightening time, particularly if you have suffered severe injuries or your loved one has lost their life because of the accident.